Cheshire Base to Wigan & Return canal boat holiday

 You can also visit the Trencherfield Mill Steam Engine (one of the world’s largest), with sessions available on Sundays where you can listen to engineers talk about the history of this brilliant feat of industrial engineering.
 The engine, which once churned out a massive 2,500 horsepower to transport goods to and from Trencherfield Mill during the height of Wigan’s industrial development, now sits on display and has been perfectly restored.

-Book our Acton Bridge to Wigan canal boat holiday by using our online Availability Search, or by calling Black Prince on 01527 575 115.
+Book our Cheshire to Wigan canal boat holiday by using our online Availability Search, or by calling Black Prince on 01527 575 115.